Dynamical arrest in active nematic turbulence: Regimes of defect-free active turbulence

-\textbf{Strong large-scale turbulence}
+\subsection{Strong large-scale turbulence}

 We first study the case $S\nu >1$, realized with contractile flow-aligning rods ($S=-1$ and $\nu = -1.1$).
 We find a chaotic flow field with vortices at many scales and strong (albeit transient) large-scale jets (\cref{Fig velocity-non-arrested}).
-These flow patterns stem from long-range hydrodynamic interactions and are largely uncorrelated with the director field (\cref{Fig splay-bend-non-arrested}), which also evolves chaotically.
+These flow patterns stem from long-range hydrodynamic interactions and appear to be locally uncorrelated with the distortion pattern of the director field (\cref{Fig splay-bend-non-arrested}), which also evolves chaotically.
 The Frank energy density concentrates along domain walls (\cref{Fig Frank-non-arrested,Fig splay-bend-non-arrested})---well-known regions of strong orientation gradients \cite{Thampi2014a,Thampi2014b,Thampi2016a}.
-Such walls feature a typical separation length, corresponding to the peak position in the Frank energy spectrum (\cref{Fig Frank-spectra}, red), coinciding with the peak of the nematic tensor power spectrum (\EDFig{Fig Q spectrum}, red).
+Such walls feature a typical separation length, corresponding to the peak position in the Frank energy spectrum (\cref{Fig Frank-spectra}, red), coinciding with the peak of the nematic tensor power spectrum (\cref{Fig Q spectrum}, red).
 Compared with the $\nu=0$ case\cite{Alert2020a}, the nematic pattern in the $S\nu>1$ regime appears more broken, with fragmented walls coexisting with wall-free regions (dark patches in \cref{Fig Frank-non-arrested}).
 As a consequence, the total Frank free energy is smaller, and its peak is shifted to larger scales (\cref{Fig Frank-spectra}, red).
 A dynamically-rearranging pattern emerges as walls spontaneously appear, split, and dissolve (\Movies{1}{4}, left).
 Both the flows and the nematic tensor are very dynamic, as confirmed by their short correlation time at all length scales (\cref{Fig correlation-times}, red).

 In recent work we have shown that, for $S\nu>1$, both the quiescent state with uniform orientation and the flowing state with splaying domain walls are non-linearly unstable against one-dimensional modulations\cite{Lavi2024}.
 Thus, strong enough perturbations can trigger sudden transitions between these states.
 For this reason, we assert that domain wall patterns can be disrupted by the strong turbulent flows.
 In the two-dimensional simulations shown here, we observe the coexistence of uniform and wall-laden patches that continuously rearrange.
 We conclude that the metastibility associated with this regime strongly enhances the chaotic flows, particularly at large-scales, as indicated by the wide $q^{-1}$ scaling regime in \cref{Fig velocity-spectra}, red.